JustAnotherHeroRiding/What-The-Key/Song Key.md

 - For now each user will upload their own link #DONE
 - Maybe even display a little preview of the tabs on hover.
 Let's display the tab link in the modal #DONE
 - Style the modal until it looks nice #DONE
-- Once the tab successfully get's updated, display it and clear the input
+- Once the tab successfully get's updated, display it and clear the input #DONE

 ## Delete tracks
 - Add a delete button #DONE